 The more clearly written the rules are, the easier it is to explain to a dog owner that their dog was given chances to join the group but did not meet the requirements.
 Also, setting guidelines this way helps increase the perception of professionalism and reduce the perception that a client’s dog is being unfairly singled out.

-A clear company policy will protect against potential issues, from bad reviews to lawsuits, and demonstrate a commitment fair treatment.
+A clear company policy will protect against potential issues, from bad reviews to lawsuits, and demonstrate a commitment to excellent customer service.

 Understanding Canine Body Language